5aola/Virtual-Analogue-Compressor-Modelling/README.md

 1. Gather a subset of the dataset of Diff-SSL for experimenting
 2. Extract gain reduction
 3. Test models/do small trainings
+    - build new
+        - predict gain reduction and condition another network with that
+    - Used models:
         - TCN
         - GCN
         - LSTM
         - ED
         - S6 ??
     - conditioning: FILM
-4. Optimize models
+5. Optimize models
-5. Improve Loss function
+6. Improve Loss function
     - RDC
     - FRAC
     - Spectral Flatness